pantrypoints/sp/content/en/research/countries/china/xi/chapter-01.md

 <!-- What can be called historic achievements and historic transformations are extraordinary
 achievements that are extremely far-reaching, extremely unusual and able to leave a mark on history.
-Since the 18th National Congress of the Communist Party of China, it is precisely such achievements and changes that socialism with Chinese characteristics has presented a new historical atmosphere. -->
+Since the 18th National Congress of the CCP, it is precisely such achievements and changes that socialism with Chinese characteristics has presented a new historical atmosphere. -->